-Hologic currently manufacturers the only FDA approved 3D mammography platform in the United States, giving it a considerable head start against General Electric and Siemens.
+Hologic was first to market with an FDA-approved 3D mammography platform in the United States, giving it a considerable head start against General Electric and Siemens.

 Hologic controls the lion’s share of the U.S. liquid-based Pap market, and the Gen-Probe acquisition catapulted the firm into number one positions in testing for chlamydia, gonorrhea, and blood screening.

 Hologic is establishing a firm presence in emerging markets, particularly China, which should provide new growth avenues as a growing middle class and aging population necessitate the firm’s services.
 Read more

 The Pap smear market is in secular decline and could weigh on Hologic’s results beyond 2014 should it take longer than expected for volume to stabilize.

 Despite Hologic’s full pipeline and best efforts, a high degree of clinical and regulatory risk surrounds its products.
 The regulatory path to approval can be an expensive, time-consuming, and fruitless process.
 Read more